-Hardwoods such as oak, cherry, maple and walnut are typically rough cut at the lumber mill.
+Hardwoods such as oak, cherry, maple, and walnut are typically rough cut at the lumber mill.
 The large saw blades on a sawmill aren't designed to leave a clean, smooth surface on the face of the boards as much as they're designed to cut quickly, and the operator's job is to get as much usable lumber out every tree trunk as possible.
-So, after the log is cut into boards, the four surfaces of the boards are going to feel quite rough.
+After the log is cut into boards, the four surfaces of the boards are going to feel quite rough.

 In some cases, the mill will simply send that hardwood lumber off to be sold as rough cut lumber, leaving it to the lumber wholesaler, to the lumberyard as the final seller or to the woodworker to plane the surfaces of the lumber into smooth, usable pieces.

 Typically, a lumber miller may want to surface two opposite faces of a board before shipping that board to the wholesaler.
-The reason is that by surfacing the two opposite faces of the boards, the boards will lay flatter against one another (with two very flat surfaces yielding less space between boards than two corresponding rough surfaces).
+The reason is that by surfacing the two opposite faces of the boards, the boards will lay flatter against one another.
 As a result, they can ship more surfaced lumber on a single truckload than rough cut lumber.

 When lumber is sized using board-feet as a measurement, it is typically graded in quarters, meaning each quarter is equivalent to one-quarter of an inch.
 So a 4/4 board should be one inch thick, while an 8/4 board would be two inches thick.